 Does the platform support automated testing and deployment (provisioning, continuous integration, and deployment)?
 This can be optional for smaller projects, but crucial for larger ones.
 It helps us prevent bugs in our apps and not get bogged down by the manual deployment process.

-As for widgets, there’s Flutter Widget Livebook which is built using Flutter web.
-It allows you to preview which of the Flutter widgets are currently available for rendering on the web.
-When it comes to plugins, not all of them have web implementation (e.g. ARCore, Filesystem access).
+When it comes to plugins, not all of them have web implementation (e.g., ARCore, Filesystem access).
 In pub.dev, you can filter the results to only show the plugins that are available for the web.

-- The feature set is complete enough to enable developers to build rich, interactive web experiences
+- The feature set is complete and enables developers to build rich, interactive web experiences

 - Access to the same widgets that are available for Flutter for mobile